 Use Transparency on the AirPods Pros, though, and it’s remarkably similar to using a pair of completely non-isolating headphones, such as the original AirPods.
 This is again down to the vents and continuous processing, according to Apple.
 There seems to be a slight enhancement to midrange sounds, which helps you hear voices, but it's so subtly done that it never feels anything other than completely natural.

 Powering the whole experience is the same H1 chip that's built into the second-generation AirPods.
 This is already renowned for enabling a flawless wireless performance and supremely quick pairing.
-During our tests, we experienced no drop-outs and found the automatic pairing, which instantly connects to your phone when you insert an earphone, to be predictably brilliant.
+We've been living with the AirPods for months now and have experienced no drop-outs and have found the automatic pairing, which instantly connects to your phone when you insert an earphone, to be predictably brilliant.
+This feature will be made even better this autumn, as Apple is releasing a software update that will allow the AirPods Pros to automatically switch between your Apple devices.

 The H1 chip also enables the Pros to support Apple’s voice assistant, although Siri can also be activated by a pinch.
 One disappointment is that Siri is the only method for adjusting volume without reaching into your pocket for your phone's controls.
 Other brands have managed to squeeze volume controls into their true wireless earphones and we wish Apple would do the same.